 1. BE CLEAR AND UPFRONT ABOUT EXPECTATIONS

-If you had a babysitter that you relied on but you constantly asked her to stay late or perform other household duties, eventually she’s going to move on—and she’s not even helping you for free!
+If you have a babysitter that you rely on but you constantly ask her to stay late or perform other household duties, eventually she’s going to move on—and she’s not even helping you for free!
 What happens when you’re doing virtually the same thing to volunteers?

 2. PAY ATTENTION TO HOW MUCH SOMEONE IS HELPING

-It’s easy to overwork church volunteers because no one has visibility on how much someone’s doing.
-If a volunteer is known for helping out whenever they’re asked, people will unintentionally take advantage of them.
-They don’t realize that this person is helping out Sundays in the nursery, making meals for their small group, putting in time in the prison ministry, and creating Sunday school handouts every week.
+It’s easy to overwork church volunteers because no one has visibility into how much someone’s doing.
+If a volunteer is known for helping out whenever they’re asked, people will unintentionally take advantage.
+They don’t realize that this person is helping out Sundays in the nursery, making meals for their small group, serving in the prison ministry, and creating Sunday school handouts every week.

-It’s important that you create a system that gives everyone visibility on how much time and effort various volunteers give to the church.
-This way, people aren’t taking advantage of their generosity.
+It’s important that you have a system in place so that everyone can see how much time and effort various volunteers give to the church.
+This way, people aren’t taking advantage of anyone’s generosity.
 If a certain threshold of volunteer time is reached, consider giving them a sabbatical from volunteering.

 3. BE AWARE OF HERO SYNDROME